Labialized velar consonant: Historical development

 Labialized velars frequently derive from a plain velar followed by a rounded (labialized) vowel, such as [u] or [o].
 In turn, they may sometimes develop into simple bilabial consonants.
 An example of this is the development of Proto-Indo-European *kʷ, *gʷ before *a or *o into Greek /p, b/, producing cognates as different as English come and basis.
 The full sequence is demonstrated by the Satsuma dialect of Japanese: in northern Satsuma, Standard Japanese [kue] 'eat!' has contracted to [kʷe]; in southern Satsuma, it has proceeded further to [pe].

 A notable development is the initial *kʷ in Proto-Indo-European interrogative words.
 In English, it developed into wh or h (how), pronounced /w/ in most dialects and /h/, respectively, via Grimm's law followed by wh-cluster reductions.
-By contrast, in Latin and its descendants, the Romance languages, that developed into qu (later Spanish cu (cuando) and c (como)), pronounced variously as /kw/ or /k/.
+By contrast, in Latin and its descendants, the Romance languages, that developed into qu (later Spanish cu (cuando) and c (como)), pronounced as /kʷ/ in Latin and variously as /kw/ or /k/ in the Romance languages.
 See etymology of English interrogative words for details.
 The English phonemic spelling kw for qu (as in kwik) echoes its origin.